 The bright shades of phlox are a welcome sight in the garden after a long winter.
-Whether it's the first sign of spring creeping phlox or the tall plants of summer, there is a phlox that fits every garden and provides colorful blooms almost all season long.
+Whether it's the first sign of spring creeping phlox (Phlox stolonifera) or the tall garden phlox (Phlox paniculata) plants of summer, there is a phlox that fits every garden and provides colorful blooms almost all season long.
 Good for cut flowers, tall garden phlox also attract butterflies and hummingbirds.

 It was John Bartram in the 1740s who introduced phlox to England where it was then grown in many estate gardens.
-It became a garden staple in the 1850s as people found more leisure time and gardening became popular with many home owners.
-In 1837 alternative varieties of phlox began to emerge, and garden phlox remained popular until the 1930s when annuals took over as the garden plant of choice.
-It wasn't until the 1990s that perennials bounced back onto the gardening scene and the phlox has remained a common site in many perennials gardens ever since.
+It became a flower garden staple in the 1850s as people found more leisure time and gardening became popular with many homeowners.
+In 1837, alternative varieties of phlox began to emerge, and garden phlox remained popular until the 1930s when annuals took over as the garden plant of choice.
+It wasn't until the 1990s that perennials bounced back onto the gardening scene and the phlox has remained a common sight in many perennials gardens ever since.